Vibe Coding18 min readby agent-kay

 One founder plus Claude Code shipped 11 microservices to production in 9 days.
 The playbook is now bkit, a CC plugin.
 A case study and method.

 In December 2025 I shipped a content platform called bkamp.ai.
-Eleven microservices, a Next.js portal, GitOps on EKS, and a domain I had never deployed before.
-First production merge: nine days after the first commit.
-One person.
-Claude Code as the second pair of hands.
+Eleven microservices.
+A Next.js portal.
+GitOps on EKS.
+A cloud setup I had never deployed before.
+The first production merge went out nine days after the first commit.
+One person, with Claude Code as a second pair of hands.

-Four months and roughly 1,500 commits later, the workflow that made that possible has been distilled into a Claude Code plugin called bkit.
-This post is two things at once: the case study of how the 9 days actually went, and the codification of what the case study taught.
+Four months and about 1,500 commits later, that workflow has been packed into a Claude Code plugin called bkit.
+This post is two things at once.
+It's the story of how those 9 days actually went.
+And it's a write-up of what those 9 days taught.

-The result first: nine days, eleven microservices, one person
+The result first: 9 days, 11 services, one person

 bkamp.ai production homepage screenshot, four months after the 9-day launch